 LASIK eye surgery and radial keratotomy (RK) are two other potential causes of Keratoconus.
 Both of these operations involve the cornea and can cause or worsen Keratoconus in some cases.

 If you have Keratoconus, early treatment is critical.
-KC is a progressive disease but it is possible to stop its progression early with a treatment called Corneal Cross-Linking.
+KC is a progressive disease, but it is possible to stop its progression early with Corneal Cross-Linking treatment.
 Without CCL, your Keratoconus could get worse very quickly.

 If your KC is somewhat stable, and depending on other factors, scleral contact lenses might be the best solution for you to help you see better and with more comfort.

 Depending on your specific condition, other treatments may be more appropriate.
 Learn more about your best Keratoconus treatment options here.